 Addiction is a difficult word to define.
 The World Health Organization (WHO) has provided the following definition: “A behavioral pattern of drug use, characterized by overwhelming involvement with the use of a drug (compulsive use), the securing of the supply, and a high tendency to relapse after withdrawal.
 Professionals view addiction as an extreme on a continuum of drug use patterns.
 It refers, in a quantitative rather a qualitative sense, to the degree to which drug use pervades the total life activity of the user, and to the range of circumstances in which drug use controls his/her behavior.”

 Addiction refers to dependent patterns of drug self-administration without making a distinction between physical or psychological dependence.
 People often imply moral weakness by the term addiction.
 The term drug dependence should replace the term addiction.
 It is not possible to identify with precision the point where compulsive use turns to addiction.
 The term addiction isn’t interchangeable with physical dependence.

 Scientific studies show that pre-existing mental and behavioral disorders are not a prerequisite for drug use.
 They also show that the drugs are powerful reinforcers, even in the absence of physical dependence.
 This discovery radically alters how we treat addiction.
 Also, it affects many of the assumptions we make about the expression of its pathology.

 Call to Learn More about the Authentic Recovery Center

 At the Authentic Recovery Center, we offer multiple types of addiction treatment services for co-occurring disorders and addiction.
-This includes inpatient and outpatient rehab options.
 With a program focused on the underlying issues contributing to tolerance, we provide a platform for sustainable recovery and change.
 The only failure in life is the failure to act.
 Now that you know the drug tolerance definition, you can act.
 If you are interested in learning more about the Authentic Recovery Center, contact us at [Direct].